This paper re-images neighborhoods to improve the quality of life and create a future that’s richer and more

 – No truck roll.
 Lower operating costs.

 The FCC previously planned seven, 10 MHz census-tract PAL licenses (70 MHz total of the 150 MHz), but cellular operators wanted those licenses to extend over much larger areas.
-For paid (PAL) CBRS licenses (70 MHz available), the FCC may use either the much smaller Census Tracts map (above), preferred by WISPs, or the much larger Partial Economic Areas, that cellular operators want.
+For paid (PAL) CBRS licenses (70 MHz available), the FCC is being pressured to dump the smaller Census Tracts coverage maps (below), for much larger coverage rights using Partial Economic Areas, that cellular operators want.

 General Electric (streetlights), ports like the Port of Portland, Wireless ISPs, consumers and others would like to use smaller Census Tracts (above) so they could deliver smaller, private TDD-LTE networks, rather than having to rely solely on wireless carriers’ licensed spectrum and services.
 The larger Partial Economic Areas (PEAs), that carriers want, would entitle them to nearly blanket coverage, state-wide.
 Carriers could combine their licensed coverage with unlicensed coverage as well, making fewer channels available for “free” (the 80 MHz available for General Access).